rabbitmq/workloads/resiliency/README.md

 First we need to provision a RabbitMQ cluster.
 [RabbitMQ for PCF](https://docs.pivotal.io/rabbitmq-cf/1-14/index.html) have 2 service offerings.

 The [pre-provisioned](https://docs.pivotal.io/rabbitmq-cf/1-14/deploying.html) offering which consists of  a multi-tenant RabbitMQ cluster with a **ha-proxy** in front of it.
 Applications will connect to RabbitMQ via a single address, the **ha-proxy** address.

-> This offering will be deprecated soon
+> This offering is not recommended a production use-case.

 To create an pre-provisioned RabbitMQ cluster, we do it like this:
 ```